cop6567/Chicken-Nugget-Clicker-App/README.md

 - Run ``flutter pub get`` to install the required dependencies.
 - Run ``flutter run`` to launch the app on your connected device or emulator.

+NOTE: Steps to build the app may be different for you depending on the type of machine you are running on.